asciamanna/asciamanna.github.io/_drafts/should-private-methods-be-tested.md

 When choosing to test a private method directly this obscures the documentation of the class.
 Private methods should _not_ be important to clients of the class.
 Now the developer who examines the unit test to learn about the class needs to figure out which tests cover private methods and ignore those.
 As someone who is programming a client of the class in question they should not be concerned with internals of the class unless they need to change them.
 This impedes the developer when trying to understand the important aspects of a class.

 ##Conclusion
 Instead of testing private methods directly use this as a heuristic to perform [***extract class***](http://refactoring.com/catalog/extractClass.html) refactorings to simplify your production code.
-Understand that the motivation to test a private method directly is an indicator that the class under test is doing too many things.
+Understand that the motivation to test a private method directly is an indicator that the class under test is doing too many things and more than likely violating the Single Responsibility Principle.